Kevy-Lee/odin-recipes/README.md

 This project will test my knowledge, understanding, and application of the following skills:

 - layout and organization
-- basic text styling
+- basic text styling and markup
-- proper implementation of images and links
+- implementation of images and links
 - proper file structure